Zoning: Effectiveness and criticism

+Corruption is a challenge for zoning.
+Some have argued that zoning laws increase economic inequality.
+Empirical effectiveness estimates show some zoning approaches can contribute to housing crisis.

+Alternatives

+In Houston, Texas, the lack of a local zoning ordinance means that property owners make heavy use of deed restrictions to prevent unwanted development.
+This practice is sometimes known as "private zoning".
+Non-zoned land regulations can still include requirements like minimum lot size and setbacks.

 By country

 Australia

 The legal framework for land use zoning in Australia is established by States and Territories, hence each State or Territory has different zoning rules.
 Land use zones are generally defined at local government level, and most often called Planning Schemes.
 In reality, however in all cases the state governments have an absolute ability to overrule the local decision-making.
 There are administrative appeal processes such as VCAT to challenge decisions.

 Statutory planning, otherwise known as town planning, development control or development management, refers to the part of the planning process that is concerned with the regulation and management of changes to land use and development.
 Planning and zoning have a great political dimension, with governments often criticized for favouring developers; also nimbyism is very prevalent.

 Canada

 In Canada, land-use control is a provincial responsibility deriving from the constitutional authority over property and civil rights.
 This authority had been granted to the provinces under the British North America Acts of 1867 and was carried forward in the Constitution Act, 1982.
 The zoning power relates to real property, or land and the improvements constructed thereon that become part of the land itself (in Québec, immeubles).
 The provinces empowered the municipalities and regions to control the use of land within their boundaries, letting the municipalities establish their own zoning by-laws.
 There are provisions for control of land use in unorganized areas of the provinces.
 Provincial tribunals are the ultimate authority for appeals and reviews.